 Businesses aren’t faring much better, with city commercial property going up by over 9%.
 While a few areas will see taxes on commercial properties go down slightly, the overall result is higher tax obligations throughout the county.

 Renters may not escape this either since the extra taxes paid by their landlords will almost inevitably be passed on to them in the form of higher rent.

 So what are property owners to do?
-Here, we’ll look over a few ways you can survive the property tax increase in coming years.
+Here, we’ll look over a few ways you can survive the property tax increase in the coming years.

 Prepare for the Assessor

-The taxes you pay are ultimately determined by the value of your property, and the amount they increase or decrease is dependent on how much your property’s value goes up or down with relation to that of your neighbors.
+The taxes you pay are ultimately determined by the value of your property, and the amount they increase or decrease is dependent on how much your property’s value goes up or down in relation to that of your neighbors.
 That means, in theory, if homes with similar specifications in your neighborhood have gone up in value, and yours goes up by the same amount, your taxes won’t increase too much.

 Properties in Cook County are assessed every three years, so knowing in advance when the assessor will come around will help you get ready.
 There are a few ways you can prepare:

 - Avoid making large improvements until after they come